Frequently Asked Questions

 Unlike regular contact lenses, scleral lenses are custom fit to the eye.
 This requires significantly more training on the part of the optometrist, expensive equipment, and multiple visits to achieve the optimal fit.
 In addition to the fitting process, the patient must also be trained on how to properly care, insert, and remove scleral lenses.
 This is why professional fees associated with fitting scleral lenses are higher than traditional contact lenses.

-Dr. Shane Galan at The Specialty Contact Lens Center At Diamond Vision will be happy to discuss your specific costs and payment options based on your individual needs.
+Dr. Shane Galan at Scleral Lenses & Keratoconus Center At Diamond Vision will be happy to discuss your specific costs and payment options based on your individual needs.